 Happy 2014 everyone!
-Thank you for spending time with me last year and telling me about making my recipes.
+Thank you for spending time with me last year and telling me all about making my recipes.
 This year there will be more recipes, ideas and ways to make dinner easier.
 You can look forward to a few ebooks this year and my new oatmeal book from Page Street Publishers will be coming out in the fall.

 Most people, including me, try to make some changes in January.
 My goals this year include: